microsoft/AcademicContent/Workshop/14. LUIS (Draft)/LUIS HOL.md

     _Reviewing labeled utterances_

-1. Click **Train** in the lower-left corner of the portal.
+1. Click **Train** in the lower-left corner of the page.
 After a few seconds, the message "Last train completed" followed by a timestamp will appear.

     ![Training a LUIS model](Images/luis-click-train.png)